F. J. Lauerman House

-The F. J. Lauerman House also known as Casa del Flores is house located in Marinette, Wisconsin.
+The F. J. Lauerman House, also known as Casa del Flores, is a house located in Marinette, Wisconsin.
 It was added to the National Register of Historic Places on August 14, 1979.

 History

+The house was built for F. J. Lauerman, a prominent member of Marinette, who was originally from Muscoda.
+Lauerman promised his wife to be allowed to design their house.
+She liked the design of the Gail Borden house that appeared in a 1900 issue of the Ladies' Home Journal.
+That house had been designed by L. B. Valk, an architect from Los Angeles.